Pull Ups vs Chin Ups: The Ultimate Comparison

 Negative Chin-ups, also known as “eccentric chin-ups”, are a variation of chin-ups that focus on the eccentric (lowering) portion of the movement.

-In this variation, the individual uses a step or a partner to help them jump or lift themselves to the top position of the chin-up or pull, and then slowly lower themselves down over a period of several seconds.
+In this variation, the individual uses a step or a partner to help them jump or lift themselves to the top position of the chin-up or pull and then slowly lower themselves down over several seconds.

-This can be a great way to increase muscle activation and strength in the upper back, lats, and biceps, as the eccentric portion of the movement is typically where the muscle is under the most tension.
+This can be a great way to increase muscle activation and strength in the upper back, lats, and biceps, as the eccentric portion of the movement typically places the muscle under the most tension.

 Additionally, since the negative portion is slower, it creates more time under tension, and can be more effective for muscle growth.